 Historian Andrea Franc has uncovered evidence that the Basels engaged in market manipulation by setting up a cartel, justified in their eyes because Africans were always seeking the highest bid (God bless you, brothers, but welcome to the real world) & worshipped cacáo as a god (as did Mesoamericans & Europeans before them).
 Their combined works helped convert more than 3,000 souls by the end of the century – a seemingly small number but one that formed the core of its powerful commercial / agricultural trading arm called BMHG.
 Incorporated as a joint stock company – among the very first – BMHG went on to become the country’s leading exporter of cocoa beans.
 Earnings would then be plowed back to fund religious activities.

-Eventually cacáo became the black gem of Ghana, then-called the Gold Coast, replacing that precious metal, palm-oil, rubber, pepper & slaves as the bulwark of the economy.
+Eventually cacáo became the brown gem of Ghana, then-called the Gold Coast, replacing that precious metal, palm-oil, rubber, pepper & slaves as the bulwark of the economy.
 1891 marks the initial exports, & what was traded sometimes came back in the form of transplants, including a ‘Cundeamor’ from Nicaragua via Trinidad; a possible ‘White Variety’ from Jamaica; an exceptional type in the 1903 Ocumare – an impressive flavor variety – to the Aburi Botanic Garden; & a notable introduction several decades later of Ecuadorian origin that landed in Tafo.
 Soon the country’s cacáo production went on large-scale footing.
 From 1911 to 1976 Ghana took over as the world leader.
 Bush fires caused its decline but remnants of vestigial Criollo may still be at work in its crop.
 As recently as 1990, Aburi Garden conserved trees that resembled Nicaraguan Criollo + several ‘Red Criollo’ from Trindad.

 True African Infrastructure: women transporting sacks filled with cocoa beans to port (suburbanites: DO NOT try this at home) in the 19th Century (photo from the USC Libraries’ Basel Mission Image Archive)